 cases where the loss of several decimal digits of resolution is acceptable.
-The J2000 method is best matched to the way of the unit vector in the Geocentric Celestial Reference System.
+The J2000 method is best matched to the way the argument is handled internally and will deliver the of the unit vector in the Geocentric Celestial Reference System.